Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Moorabbin - Heatherton had a median income among taxpayers of $58,786.
-The average income stood at $73,926.
-This is above the national average and compares to levels of $54,892 and $73,761 across Greater Melbourne respectively.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates would be approximately $65,934 (median) and $82,915 (average) as of September 2025.
-According to 2021 Census figures, household, family and personal incomes in Moorabbin - Heatherton cluster around the 69th percentile nationally.
-The data shows 30.9% of the population fall within the $1,500 - $2,999 income range, with 31.0% earning above $3,000 per week.
+According to AreaSearch's aggregation of ATO data released for financial year 2022, Moorabbin - Heatherton SA2 had a median income among taxpayers of $58,786 and an average level of $73,926.
+Nationally, the median was $54,892 and the average was $73,761.
+By September 2025, current estimates suggest the median would be approximately $65,934 and the average $82,915, based on a 12.16% increase since financial year 2022.
+In Moorabbin - Heatherton, incomes cluster around the 69th percentile nationally, according to 2021 Census figures.
+The data shows that 30.9% of the population (3,063 individuals) fall within the $1,500-$2,999 income range.
+A substantial proportion, 31.0%, earn above $3,000 per week.
 High housing costs consume 16.8% of income, but strong earnings place disposable income at the 67th percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income